alliancecan/driconnect/driconnect/content/_index.md

 ---

 {{< paige/hero
-    alt="Spring DRI Connect, May 27 - May 28, 2024"
+    alt="Spring DRI Connect, May 27 - May 28, 2025"
     header="TOWARDS INTEGRATED SOLUTIONS FOR DIGITAL RESEARCH"
     image="2024 DRI Connect homepage EN.png"
     imageclass="rounded-4 shadow"
     stretch=true >}}
-Join us for the 2024 DRI Connect in Halifax, Nova Scotia, on May 27 and 28, 2024.
-This event is designed for networking, exploring, and knowledge-sharing among advanced research computing, research data management and research software professionals working for and with the Digital Research Alliance of Canada (Alliance).

-Note: This is a hybrid event, and in-person spaces are limited.
-We encourage you to register early to secure your spot.
+We are thrilled to announce that this year’s DRI Connect will take place in Montreal on May 27 and 28, 2025.

+Stay tuned for updates as we finalize the details!
+Information about the exact venue, program highlights, the call for abstracts, and registration will be available soon.
+Be sure to check back regularly for the latest news—we can’t wait to share what we have in store for you!
 {{< /paige/hero >}}

+{{/*

 <p class="text-center">
   <a class="btn btn-primary btn-lg" href="https://events.myconferencesuite.com/DRIConnect/reg/form/edit" role="button" aria-disabled="false" target="_blank">